Updated September 2023

 5. Missing deadlines.
 Writers who promise a synopsis within a week should deliver.

 6. Insisting on becoming “part of the process” in areas best left to other professionals.
 Writers should not push their cover art ideas on a literary agent or second-guess the agent’s advice on legal contracts.
 There’s a big difference between integrating yourself in the process in an intelligent, well-informed way and being a royal pain.

 7. Querying with inappropriate material.
 Agents who specifically represent one genre (westerns) are annoyed by submissions of other genres (horror).
 Do your research, or have Writer’s Relief do it for you.

 8. Being a prima donna.
 If you land a contract, this is not the time to become high-maintenance.

 9. Trying to get noticed with gimmicks.
-Agents aren’t impressed by authors who write their queries with silver gel pens on black paper or who include a miniature doll to represent their main character.
+Agents aren’t impressed by authors who use weird fonts, odd-sized typefaces, or fill their queries with emojis.

 10. Reacting immaturely to rejection.
 Blasting an agent for rejecting your novel by blogging about them will only tarnish your reputation as a serious and professional writer.